Julián Serrano: YouTube channel

-His first YouTube channel was created in 2008 and called ArgentinoJes where he used to upload videos with images and music made on Windows Movie Maker, this channel was unsuccessful and banned for using inappropriate vocabulary.
 In 2009, he created a channel called Yotmbestoyalpdo (which means: "Yo tampoco tengo nada que hacer" in Argentine Spanish) with covers and humor videos.
-In 2011, Serrano started with the channel JulianSerrano7 that would give recognition not only in his country but also throughout Latin America and Spain.
+In 2011, Serrano started with the channel JulianSerrano7 that would give him recognition not only in his country but also throughout Latin America and Spain.
 In 2013, he began his acting career in a series called Aliados, created by Cris Morena.

 Career

 Television career

-Julián Serrano abandoned his studies of psychology in his hometown to move to Buenos Aires to begin his actor career in Aliados.
-In that series he has played Franco Alfaro, a marginal teenager, without work or study, who earns his living with dubious acts, total the opposite with the other characters in the series.
+Julián Serrano abandoned his studies of psychology to move to Buenos Aires and begin his acting career in Aliados.
+In that series he has played Franco Alfaro, a marginal teenager, without work or study, who earns his living with dubious acts.

 Singing career

 In 2015, Serrano began his career as a solo singer under the stage name Jota Esse, the initial letters of his name in Spanish language.
 That same year he began a national tour across the country.
 His first album is available on iTunes and Spotify.
 On 13 March 2020, Julián Serrano announced via Twitter and Instagram that he signed a contract with Warner Music Group.